 - Vocabulary: Pages 19 and 20: The words that have a lot of syllables/claps.
 Omnivorous, carnivorous, herbivorous.
 What animals are herbivorous?

-- Vocabulary: What words would you add to your classroom word wall with your students?
+- Vocabulary: What words would you add to your classroom word wall with your learners?
 How would you support them to use these words as writers?

-- Factual Writing: Write your own pledge/action plan in response to the message on the last page of the book.
+- Writing to inform: Write your own pledge/action plan in response to the message on the last page of the book.

-- Factual Writing: Create an image of ants by using your fingerprints.
+- Writing to inform: Create an image of ants by using your fingerprints.
 What ideas have you collected for your writing?
 What can you now write about?

-- Factual Writing: Observe an ant farm and jot down your observations to include in a factual piece of writing.
+- Writing to inform: Observe an ant farm and jot down your observations to include in a factual piece of writing.

 This is a great book to explore number, time, direction, mass, shape, and size.